 Fortunately there are quite a few good fine gold recovery systems on the market that are both efficient and cost effective.
 A few hundred dollars will generally get a prospector set up with a system that will do an excellent job of retaining the finest gold in their concentrates.

-A favorite among prospectors is the blue bowl
+A favorite among prospectors is the Blue Bowl Concentrator

 All of these types of equipment work, and can be purchased for a few hundred dollars or less.
 The trick to maximizing the efficiency of any of these methods is to classify your final concentrates down.
 Reducing down to approximately -30 mesh will help reduce losses.
 Anything larger than -30 mesh should be panned out and inspected for larger pieces of gold.
 Once classified, the black sands can be run through the equipment and yields will be maximized.